Grace-Foreman/Git-Tutorial/README.md

 - I am the lead programmer of an all girls team!

-## Partner Name Here
+## Mira

-- Your sentence here
+- I have a cat named Broccoli